dreimark/Moon/_posts/2020-05-16-mastering-openssl.md

 ## Create a Self-Signed Certificate

-This is for use without a CA
+This is for use without a CA.

 ```bash
 openssl req \